pcoet/golang-patterns/docs/tutorials/new_project.md

 about Go testing, see
 [An introduction to testing in Go](https://github.com/pcoet/golang-patterns/blob/main/docs/tutorials/testing.md).

-<a id="create-a-main-program"></a>
+<a id="create-an-application"></a>
-## Create a main program
+## Create an application

-If you only want to create a module for other packages to consume, you already have the basic structure for your project.
+If you want to create a module that will only be used by external libraries and applications, you already have the basic structure for your project.
 But if you want to create your own client application that uses your package from within the project, you need a main file.
 Your project could even have multiple main files, each for a different client.

-Create a main file and client app and run the app:
+Create a main file and a client app and run the app:

 1. In the root directory (**myproj**), create a **cmd/myapp/main.go** file:
    `mkdir -p cmd/myapp && touch cmd/myapp/main.go`